broadinstitute/GATK-For-Primates/README.md

-# GATK-for-Primates: GATK Best Practices for Variant Calling in Non-Human Primate Genomes (pre-alpha version)
+# GATK-for-Primates: GATK Best Practices for Variant Calling in Non-Human Primate Genomes (pre-alpha)

 A reproducible pipeline for germline SNP and Indel variant calling in non-human primate whole-genome re-sequencing data.